When to use this Flow type

 FROM) in all subfolders under the main bucket or blob.

 Exclude and Exclude files: the optional comma-separated list of files to exclude and/or include.
 You can use wildcard file names.
-These options used together with the wildcard filename set in
+These options are used together with the wildcard filename set in

 - The Flow populates the list of files matching a wildcard filename in